-Southland Coastal Areas Draped In Fog; Forecasters Urge Caution On The Roads - NewsBreak
+Southland coastal areas draped in fog; forecasters urge caution on the roads - NewsBreak

-Southland Coastal Areas Draped In Fog; Forecasters Urge Caution On The Roads
+Southland coastal areas draped in fog; forecasters urge caution on the roads

-LOS ANGELES (CBSLA) – Parts of Los Angeles County looked a little more like merry old England Wednesday, with heavy fog draping coastal areas and dramatically reducing visibility during the evening rush hour.
+Parts of Los Angeles County looked a little more like merry old England today, with heavy fog draping coastal areas and dramatically reducing visibility during the evening rush hour.

 The foggy conditions were also persistent Wednesday morning, repeating a pattern that vexed many motorists the previous few days.

-The advisory also extended into coastal areas of Orange, Ventura and Santa Barbara counties.
+The advisory also extended into coastal areas of Ventura and Santa Barbara counties.

 Forecasters warned that visibility would be reduced to a quarter-mile or less in some areas.